mcnakhaee/jobzoeker-chat/README.md

 ## Evaluation scenarios

-The simplest systematic way to evaluate the planning and execution stages is a golden dataset: fixed queries mapped to expected tool sequences, then measuring exact-match and partial-match rates.
-That is not implemented here due to time.
-Instead, below are five concrete scenarios with explicit pass/fail criteria that can be checked manually or scripted.
+The simplest  way to evaluate the planning and execution stages is a golden dataset but that is not implemented here due to time.
+Instead, below are 2 concrete scenarios:

 ---